-And as you want to see as much as possible, you'll be driving heaps of kilometres in New Zealad.
+And as you want to see as much as possible, you'll be driving heaps of kilometres in New Zealand.
 Now you know why we highly recommend going for full insurance when hiring a Spaceships campervan.
-Our All-Inclusive Insurance option is the only insurance option that will give you complete peace of mind!
+Our Stress-Free Insurance option is the only insurance option that will give you complete peace of mind!
 It has $0 bond/excess and covers heaps (from windscreen chips to the underbody of the vehicle).
-See the full list of items covered by the All-Inclusive option.

 Quality of the roads (road conditions) in New Zealand

 Before you start your road trip it’s good to know a bit more about the road conditions in New Zealand.
 All these kilometres of road can be classified in three types of materials.

 This type of road is easy to recognise as it’s used around the world.
 It’s that black, smooth material used for motorways and highways.
 The same in New Zealand, the busy motorways are almost always made of asphalt.
 That’s around 11,000 km of asphalt roads in New Zealand or 10% of the total kilometres of road.

 Road trip tip: no matter the weather or road conditions, our Stress-Free insurance option is the ONLY option that will give you complete peace of mind when roadtripping in New Zealand.

 Chipseal is the most common type of road surface in New Zealand.
 It’s created by a layer of stones (chips) set in tar (asphalt or bitumen).
 These chips are small, sharp-edged rocks.
 On the South Island, they come from rivers, while on the North Island they're mainly sourced from quarries.

 A typical chipseal road in New Zealand (South Island)